Profile Area Energy Efficiency

 Energy Efficient Design

-The energy efficiency of a ship design is related to the performance of each individual system and how efficient the individual systems interact with each other.
+The energy efficiency of a ship design is related to the performance of each individual system and how efficient the individual systems interact with each

 Eventually it is the performance of the total assembled complex ship system that matters.

-Individual ship systems are today normally design and delivered by expert sub suppliers.
-The responsibility to assemble the individual systems into the complexity of a fully functional ship lays on the shipyard.
+Individual ship systems are today normally design and delivered by expert sub

-Generally the individual systems have been developed and refined over many years and they provide a high level of robustness and reliability.
-Typically there are two short comings:
+individual systems have been developed and refined over many years and they

-1. The systems are based on very conventional technology.
+- The systems are based on very conventional technology.
 The design can be quite refined and optimized but still the conservative approach towards emerging technology leaves a great improvement potential uncovered

-2. The suppliers optimizes the individual systems but the performance of the compiled complex system is normally not considered
+- The suppliers optimizes the individual systems but the performance of the compiled complex system is normally not considered

 We see two major task for the academia to contribute and enable development towards better total efficiency

-1. There need to be research into the possibilities and potential to apply alternative and new emerging technologies to enable step-change development for significant efficiency improvement
+- There need to be research into the possibilities and potential to apply alternative and new emerging technologies to enable step-change development for significant efficiency improvement

-2. Methods need to be developed to model several individual systems (eventually all ship systems) to see how they perform together and how to design them for the best total efficiency
+- Methods need to be developed to model several individual systems (eventually all ship systems) to see how they perform together and how to design them for the best total efficiency

 The Department of Shipping and Marine Technology at Chalmers University of Technology has high competence, long term experience and several ongoing initiatives which will provide substantial value for improved total efficiency in shipping and ship design.